irfanzim/Excel-Sales-and-Finance-Analytics/README.md

-# Excel Sales & Finance Analytics
+# Excel Sales & Finance Analytics Portfolio

-This repository showcases a comprehensive business intelligence project built within Microsoft Excel. [cite_start]It leverages Power Query for ETL, Power Pivot for data modeling, and DAX for complex calculations to transform raw transactional data into actionable insights for AtliQ Hardwares[cite: 1, 11, 13, 23, 35, 43, 45, 47, 79].
+This repository showcases a comprehensive business intelligence project built entirely within Microsoft Excel.
+It uses Power Query for ETL, Power Pivot for data modeling, and DAX for calculations to transform raw transactional data into actionable insights for the fictitious company, AtliQ Hardwares.

 ---